L-Pipo/focus-on/README.md

 1. If there are already tasks for the day, the user can see the tasks and a decription of the tasks.
 He can also mark tasks as done and delete tasks.
 2. The user can set new to-do's.
 3. Pomodoro tracker with buttons for start, timeout/continue and reset and a noise for when the tracker is started or the user is done with the pomodoro session.
-4. User can see how many sessions she already completed.
+4. User can see how many sessions she has already completed.

 ## Future features